spacetelescope/drizzlepac/doc/source/multivisit.rst

 ------------------
 Data from HST gets organized based on a filename derived from the proposal used to define the observations and how HST should take them.
 MVM processing, on the other hand, focuses on how the observations relate to each other on the sky based on the WCS information.
-The `drizzlepac/haputils/cell_utils.py` module includes the code used to interpret the WCS information for exposures and determine what ProjectionCells and SkyCells each exposure overlaps as shown in the section on the `Code for Defining SkyCell ID`_.
+The `~drizzlepac.haputils.cell_utils` module includes the code used to interpret the WCS information for exposures and determine what ProjectionCells and SkyCells each exposure overlaps as shown in the section on the `Code for Defining SkyCell ID`_.